 - Determine if the dog was aggressive by nature;

-- Determine if the owner or another significant person (e.g.) landlord should have been aware of the potential for the dog to attack a person given the breed of the dog or past history of the dog. in other words, was the dog attack foreseeable?
+- Determine if the owner or another significant person such as a property owner should have known about the potential dangerous nature of the dog given the past history of the dog.
+The dog expert can render opinion about if the incident was foreseeable?

-- Assess all animal behavioral factors associated with incident for the purpose of clarifying negligence on part of the pet owner;
+- Assess all animal behavioral factors associated with incident for the purpose of clarifying negligence;

-- Reconstruct how the dog attack incident happened in order to render an opinion on the credibility of the defendant’s vs. plaintiff’s version of the incident
+- Reconstruct how the dog attack incident happened to render an opinion on the credibility of the defendant’s vs. plaintiff’s version of the incident

-- Undertake a behavioral inspection of the dog or location where the incident happened.
+- Conduct a behavioral inspection of the dog or location where the incident happened.